newtykip/johnny/readme.md

 ## in the near future...

-tere are some neat things we'd like to have done within the near future.
+here are some neat things we'd like to have done within the near future.

 - create support hub for instances of the bot
 	- add extra debugging info in the logs to help volunteers aid with this information